 Puebla, a small city southeast of Mexico City is believed to be the historic ground zero for Mexico.
 These days the state of Michoacan is one of the few places in the world where avocados can grow year-round thanks to its fertile volcanic soil, sunshine, and rain that make for perfect growing conditions.

 Cook it in this: Classic Guacamole Recipe

 The origins of beans are widely credited to central Mexico (specifically to the regions of modern day states of Jalisco and Durango) and throughout South America.
 Oftentimes, beans were grown in tandem with maize (corn) and squash as a farming technique to efficiently maximize the soil, and to minimize soil erosion.

-Beans are present throughout Mexican cooking –– they’re served as a side, in soups, used as fillings and toppings, and more.
-And though pinto and black beans are the most common types we see used in mass-market Mexican food in the United States, there are countless varieties (many of which you can try thanks to our friends at Rancho Gordo)!
+Beans are present throughout Mexican cuisine –– they’re served as a side, in soups, used as fillings and toppings, for refried beans, and more.
+Pinto and black beans are the most common types we see used in mainstream Mexican food here in the United States, there are countless varieties (many of which you can try thanks to our friends at Rancho Gordo)!

 Before chocolate was known as a sweet indulgence, the ancient civilizations in present-day Mexico (as in the Olmecs, to the Mixtecs, Zapotecs, and Aztecs) grew cacao.
 Back then cacao was used in a variety of ways from rituals (including marriage ceremonies and initiations), to currency, and a bitter drink made with spices like vanilla or chile.

 It wasn’t until Spanish conquistadors arrived and returned to Spain with cacao that sugar and cinnamon were added to create something resembling the Mexican chocolate we know today.

 Cook it in this: Sweet Potato Tamale with Chocolate Sauce Recipe